25+ Top Attractions in Florence Italy

 In the upper registry, there’s one of Masaccio’s greatest masterpieces, The Tribute Money.
 It’s a story from the new Testament when Christ is confronted by a tax collector.
 Christ performs a miracle, causing money to appear in the mouth of a fish.

 Just to the left of The Tribute Money is another Masaccio must see masterpiece, the Expulsion of Adam and Eve From Eden.
-An armed angel banishes the pariahs.
-Adam appears ashamed and Eve cries.
-It’s an emotional painting.

-Here’s my complete guide to the Brancacci Chapel.
-Click here to pre-book a ticket
+Click here to pre-book a ticket.

 Santo Spirito Church